krasimir/fabrico/README.md

 It's purpose is to provide really basic functionalities for building web applications.
 Actually, there is only one file that you have to include - fabrico.php.
 It contains two classes:

-  - loader - includes files
+  - auto loader - includes files
   - package manager - downloads modules from GitHub

 ## Loader

 Once you include *fabrico.php* into your page, the loader parses the file structure of your project and creates a cache file.

-The loader parses the file structure and searches for *[module name]/index.php*.
+The loader parses the file structure and searches for php files.
 There are two static methods, which you can use:

-  - load - accepts string or array of strings, the name of the modules.
-There is also a second, optional parameter which is module's path.
-I.e. you can specify the search path.
+  - loadModule - accepts strings, names of the modules.
-  - modules - accepts string, path to the installed modules
+  - loadResource - accepts strings, path to files or group of files

-Firstly, fabrico searches for modules in a provided path.
-If there is no such a path, it starts to search in the global directory.
-Here are few examples:

-    // search in the global project's directory F::load("Router");

-    // injecting of several modules
-    F::load(array("View", "Parser", "ErrorHandler"));

-    // start the search in the current directory and if there are no results continue with the global F::load("View", dirname(__FILE__)); // useful if you have nested modules

-    // setting a local path for seaching.
-Every next call of the load method
+Fabrico searches for files based on the current directory.
+For example if you have the following file structure:

+    site
+      └ libs
+        └ modules
+          └ View
+            └ index.php
+            └ logic.php
+          └ start.php
+        └ custom
+          └ config.php
+          └ logic.php

+And if you type the following code in **start.php**

+    global $F;
+    $F->loadModule("View");

-    // will search in the current directory first.
+Fabrico will start to search for the module **View** in /site/libs/modules/ and all the inner folders.

-    F::modules(dirname(__FILE__));
-    // or for example
-    F::modules("../../modules");
+Here are fiew examples:

+    // requiring Router
+    F::loadModule("Router");

+    // requiring more then one module
+    F::loadModule("Router", "View", "ErrorHandler", "MyCustomModule");

+    // requiring specific php file
+    F::loadModule("libs/configs.php", "external/emailsender.php");

+    // requiring all the php files in a folder and its subfolders F::loadModule("libs/*");

 A valid module is a directory, which matches the name that you pass and contains *index.php*.
 For example: